unfoldingWord-dev/Resource-Container/docs/container_types.rst

 -----------

 Represents a set of video files that follows the same structure as a book.
-It is valid to provide a single video file to any equilvilant chunk in a book.
+It is valid to provide a single video file to any equivalent chunk in a book.

+Below is an example with a format of ``video/mp4``.

 .. code-block:: none